Wanjiru-M/Online-Food-Ordering-System/README.md

 - HTML: Used for structuring the content of web pages.
 - CSS: Employed for styling and visually enhancing the presentation of HTML elements.
 - JavaScript (JS): Utilized for adding interactivity and dynamic behavior to web pages, enhancing user experience.
+- Bootstrap for developing responsive and visually appealing frontend interface.

 ## Backend